-130. In its "Report on the outcome of the procurement process for the Court's health insurance plans and related unimplemented audit recommendations124"submitted at the AC's seventh session, the Court informed that the contract for the GHIP has been awarded to MSH International, whereas the contract for the service-incurred death and disability insurance (SIDDI) has been awarded to Cigna.
+3. Update on the outcome of procurement for the group health insurance plan to MSH International, whereas the contract for the service-incurred death and disability insurance (SIDDI) has been awarded to Cigna.
 Both contracts are effective as of 1 January 2018.
 For 2018, in aggregate, GHIP premium rates increased by 8.3 per cent, while SIDDI premiums decreased by 22 per cent.
 The Court outlined that the Human Resource Section is in charge of monitoring the contracts and that a survey would be carried out to evaluate staff satisfaction with the GHIP.